 - If we only rely on fossil fuels we need 263 TWh of energy input.
 This is because only around 38% of these inputs are converted into ‘useful’ energy.2 163 TWh is energy lost as heat.

-- If we only rely on either renewable or nuclear energy these losses do not occur – the quantity of electricity generated is the same quantity we can use.
-So we only need 100 TWh.
+- If we only rely on either renewable or nuclear energy these we do not need to adjust for these losses – they are already reported in terms of electricity outputs.
+So the figure is still 100 TWh.

 - If we rely on renewables/nuclear and fossil fuels it depends on the mix: let’s say we produce 50 TWh from renewables or nuclear sources.
 We need another 50 TWh from fossil fuels.
 But to produce the additional 50 TWh from fossil fuels, we actually need 132 TWh, because we lose 82 TWh as heat [50 TWh / 0.38 = 132 TWh].
 Combined, we need 182 TWh of energy input [50 TWh from renewables/nuclear + 50 TWh ‘useful’ fossil fuel energy + 82 TWh wasted].